 We know the chromophores in our body (melanin, haemoglobin and water) absorb different wavelengths.
 So, IPL filters cut-out unnecessary wavelengths to target a specific chromophore.
 To target melanin in hair reduction you filter all except wavelengths between 600 to 1100 nanometers.

-Applying different filters means IPL also works to treat spider veins and pigmented cells such as sun-spots for facial photo rejuvenation.
+TIP: IPL can therefore treat several different concerns.
+Applying different filters on the machines means the light energy also works to treat spider veins and pigmented cells such as sun-spots for facial photo rejuvenation.

 So, the cells with melanin in your hair follicle absorb the multi-wavelength flashes of IPL.
 This converts to heat which damages the hair follicle.
 The hair then shuts down and enters a resting phase.
 So, you see slower growth and eventually, many fewer hairs growing; this is hair reduction.